The Miss Kobayashi’s Dragon Maid Season 2 release date has officially been confirmed to be scheduled for July 7, 2021, the summer 2021 anime season.

 “[Dragon Maid Season 2] was meant to get announced at the studio’s event last November,” tweeted kViN of Sakuga Blog.
 “I hope their decision to move forward with it despite Takemoto no longer being with us was entirely due to their desire not to waste anyone’s work, which their president has alluded to.”

-The staff and voice actors have not yet been confirmed.
+FUNimation’s Dragon Maid Season 2 English dub hasn’t been announced yet.
 However, the English dub actress for Tohru, Sarah Wiedenheft, retweeted the news of Dragon Maid Season 2 on her personal Twitter account back in 2019.

 The Dragon Maid Season 2 opening (OP) theme song music is “Ai no Supreme” as performed by fhána while the ED (ending) is “Maid with Dragons” by Super Chorogonzu.